In Tents

 Deception Pass State Park

 Thank the Civilian Conservation Corps, a New Deal work relief program in the 1930s, for many of the trails, fire lookouts, and beautiful stone lodges in the nation’s parks.
-Thank Whidbey’s Deception Pass for its stunning CCC-built bridge, quaint CCC museum, and rentable Ben Ure Cabin ($91), which sits on its own island.
-Ideal for when you want beaches, but forests and a splash of history too.
+Thank Whidbey’s Deception Pass for its stunning CCC-built bridge, quaint CCC museum, and rentable cabins.
+Ideal for when you want beaches, but forests and a splash of history too, the park boasts three campgrounds and a handful of bare-bones boat-in sites.

 Lake Ozette

-Okay, technically the campground here is on an inland lake within Olympic National Park, though it has only 15 sites; some private campsites sit just outside the park boundary.
+Okay, technically the campground here is on the shore of an inland lake within Olympic National Park, though it has only 15 sites; some private campsites sit just outside the park boundary.
 But the beach, a three-mile hike away, is among the Olympic coast's most beautiful.
-A 300-year-old indigenous village was unearthed under a mudslide, and many of the artifacts sit in a museum in the Makah Reservation to the north.
-Overnights on the beach are allowed with a permit from the national park, but are limited.
+Overnights on the beach are allowed with a permit from the national park, outhouse provided.
+A 300-year-old indigenous village was unearthed under a mudslide in the area, and many of the artifacts sit in a museum in the Makah Reservation to the north.

 Backpacking